 First up are essential boots.
-We need to cover those feet up and keep them warm but still pretty looking.
+We need to cover those feet up and keep them warm but still fashionable.
 I picked up these on-trend velvet ankle boots from Call it Spring.
 I would never have reached for a purple shoe but wanted something that would pop and still be a neutral (if you know what I mean).
 The small block heel doesn’t compromise on comfort either.
 Velvet is a fabric that comes and goes every winter season so I’m likely to carry these purple ones into the colder months as well as next year.
 If you like the simple style with the added gold detailing on the heel, they do come in black.

 Other fall boot trends include over-the-knee ones which I think look best with a skirt or dress showing a bit of leg.
 The sock boot of the 80s is going strong but I found my foot size not matching with the ankle width and the sock portion falling down (#fail).
 Anyone else feels my pain?